 You can stroll by this very social space during the week and find hordes of Midtown office workers lounging on the park’s great lawn or enjoying happy hour at the Bryant Park Café.
 While you're there, feel free to grab a book from the adjacent New York Public Library and read in the shade on one of the park’s dual promenades.

 Located between 5th and 6th Avenues and West 40th and 42nd Streets, this centrally-located 10-acre park hosts seasonal events as well as its staple features of a carousel, pétanque, chess and backgammon tables, and even a ping pong area.

 You can take the B, D, F, or M trains to 42nd Street/Bryant Park or the 7 train to 5th Avenue and walk over for access.

 Nature lovers who venture up to this wooded space in Upper Manhattan are rarely disappointed, despite the trek it takes to get up there from Lower Manhattan.
 Located between Broadway and Riverside Drive between West 192nd Street and Dyckman Street, visitors can access this fantastic public space via the A train to 190th Street or Dyckman Street stations or the 1 to 191st Street or Dyckman Street stations.

-Fort Tyron Park offers one of the highest natural points in Manhattan where visitors can take in views of the Hudson River and Palisades State Park or meander through the lush Heather Garden in this 67-acre park.
+Fort Tryon Park offers one of the highest natural points in Manhattan where visitors can take in views of the Hudson River and Palisades State Park or meander through the lush Heather Garden in this 67-acre park.
 On colder days, consider stopping by the Cloisters Museum or grab a casual gourmet meal at the New Leaf Restaurant.